-From washing an elephant with a scrubbing brush to counting kangaroos, La Trobe student Emily Wade knows her time as a volunteer at Australia Zoo was no ordinary academic credit.
+From caring for cassowaries to counting kangaroos, La Trobe student Emily Wade knows her time as a volunteer at Australia Zoo was no ordinary academic credit.
 Working with animals and the passionate experts who care for them opened her mind to exciting new possibilities.

 “I’d never found birds that interesting.
 But in my time at Australia Zoo, I was surprised by how intelligent they are.
 I always thought they were just things that flapped and scared me,” Wade laughs.

 Up to that point, her Bachelor of Animal and Veterinary Bioscience coursework had focused on domestic animals and livestock.
-Helping bathe an elephant under the watchful eye of keepers was unforgettable.
+Working with creatures great and small, under the watchful eye of keepers, was unforgettable.
 “The experience was so good, they sold me on working with wildlife,” she says.